Fermentable oligo-, di-, monosaccharide and polyol intolerances

 There is no specific collective test for FODMAP intolerances, but the individual short-chain carbohydrate intolerances, such as lactose, fructose, fructan and sorbitol intolerances, can be tested by breath testing.

-For more information of these intolerance tests:
+For more information about these intolerance tests:

 The FODMAP diet advocates strict reduction of the fermentable short-chain carbohydrates for 4–6 weeks under supervision of a trained dietician.
 No or minimal response should lead to the abandonment of the FODMAP diet.
 In case of a good response, individualization of the amount and of the type of carbohydrate restricted is performed during a structured food reintroduction phase.